Procedure word: Roger

 The term originates from the practice of telegraphers sending an "R" to stand for "received" after successfully getting a message.
 This was extended into spoken radio during World War II, with the "R" changed to the spelling alphabet equivalent word "Roger".
 The modern NATO spelling alphabet uses the word "Romeo" for "R" instead of "Roger", and "Romeo" is sometimes used for the same purpose as "Roger", mainly in Australian maritime operations.

-For commercial maritime VHF, "Roger" is discouraged.

-"Copy" does not mean the same as "roger".
-It is used when communications between two other stations which includes information for one's own station has been overheard and received satisfactorily.

 Wilco

 "I understand and will comply."
 It is used on receipt of an order.
 "Roger" and "Wilco" used together (e.g. "Roger, Wilco") are redundant, since "Wilco" includes the acknowledgement element of "Roger".

 Say again

 "I have not understood your message, please SAY AGAIN".
 Usually used with prowords "ALL AFTER" or "ALL BEFORE".
 Example: radio working between Solent Coastguard and a motor vessel, call-sign EG 93, where part of the initial transmission is unintelligible.